vimalkovath/iis-ms-blr/README.md

 #### Fork this repository

 ### Step 2
-#### Create a New Folder within the forked repository, with the 'folder name' being your 'Team Name'
+#### Create a New Folder within the forked repository, with the 'folder name' being your 'Team Number_Team Name'

 ## Contents of the folder
 + The project directory.